Summer School: Learning Without Limits

 With both on-campus and online options available, students enjoy a flexible learning experience tailored to their needs—no matter where they are.
 Our engaging courses are led by expert instructors who create an interactive, supportive environment.

-HTS Campus Summer School
+Campus Summer School

 Summer school is an excellent choice for students who are looking to improve, as well as students who are looking to reach ahead.

-- Grasp difficult concepts with less distraction.
+- Further opportunity to grasp difficult concepts with less distraction.

 Grade 9 Core French (FSF1D)